6.10.9 Notched Boxes with Variable Width Control

 - Go to the Line and Ticks tab and set the tick styles for X axis (Bottom):

 - Hold Ctrl key and multiple select the Top and Right icons.
-Check the Show Line and Ticks box to also display line and ticks of top X and right Y axis:
+Check the Show Line and Ticks box to also display line and ticks of top X and right Y axis, and set the tick style to None:

 - Go to the Scale tab again and select Vertical icon.
 Set the following: